 Theatre Information: The musical Come From Away is performed at the Phoenix Theatre (See Map), in London´s West End, next to Leicester Square and Covent Garden, with a running time of 1 hour and 40 minutes (no interval).

-The Mary Poppins musical in London will be performed at the Prince Edward Theatre (see map) located in London´s famous Soho, next to Leicester Square and will last approximately 2 hours and 30 minutes, including the interval.
+The Mary Poppins musical in London is performed at the Prince Edward Theatre (see map) located in London´s famous Soho, next to Leicester Square and will last approximately 2 hours and 30 minutes, including the interval.

 How to buy cheap tickets for the best musicals in London